Helpline and Online Services

 Our qualified online and telephone counsellors have had specialist training in working online with survivors of rape and sexual abuse.

-We provide remote counselling for adults in England and Wales via:
+We currently provide remote counselling for males in England and Wales via:

 - Voice or video call (similar to Skype) – via secure encrypted counselling portal